 - Sour Cream – You can use full fat greek yogurt in place of sour cream.

-Step 1: Whisk together your wet ingredients first – the melted butter, sugar, and the room temperature eggs, milk, and sour cream.
+Step 1: Wet Ingredients.
+Whisk your wet ingredients together in a large mixing bowl – the melted butter, sugar, and the room temperature eggs, milk, and sour cream.
 Whisk in the vanilla and lemon zest.

-Step 2: Fold in the dry ingredients – the flour, baking powder, baking soda, salt, and cinnamon.
+Step 2: Dry Ingredients.
+Fold in the dry ingredients – the flour, baking powder, baking soda, salt, and cinnamon.
 Gently fold in the blueberries.

-Step 4: Bake the donuts just as directed in the recipe for the best results!
+Step 4: Bake.
+Bake the donuts just as directed in the recipe card for the best results!
+Enjoy a warm donut with your morning coffee for the perfect donut experience.
+I’ve been told these blueberry cake donuts even rival a certain donut from Dunkin Donuts!

 Expert Success Tips: